azizmithani/roast/README.md

 # ROAST: a tool for reference-free optimization of supertranscriptome assemblies

-Program: ROAST (Reference-free Optimization of Assembled supertranscriptomes)
+Program: ROAST (Reference-free Optimization of Assembled SuperTranscriptomes)

 Version: 1.0.0 (using bamtools 2.4.0 and boost c++ libraries)